 Unfortunately, this simple definition is inadequate for appearance matching as requested by the perceptual intent.
 The appearance of a color depends not only on the color stimulus presented to the retina, but also on the state of visual adaptation of the observer.
 In certain cases, different media require different visual color stimuli because they will be viewed in different environments.
 For example, differences in surround condition or illumination source chromaticity will cause the observer to experience different visual adaptation effects.
 In order to preserve the same color appearance in these environments, the colorimetry must be corrected to compensate for the adaptation of the human visual system and for physical differences in the viewing environments.
 By extension, these effects occur in images where the immediate surround of any color in an image consists of other colors in the image.
-If the relation of any of the colors in the image may change, even though the viewing environment for the whole image does not change.
+If the relation of any of the colors in the image is changed, for example because of gamut limitations, the color stimuli required to reproduce the image may change, even though the viewing environment for the whole image does not change.
 Color appearance is still an active research topic.
 Color appearance models for single stimuli function well, and are applicable to images when gamut limitations do not come into play.
 The science in support of generalized image appearance modeling is less well developed.